mahlas-network/mahlas-network.github.io/parts/uncategorized/mahlasFramework.md

 * It means a pseudonym for a poet.
 * It also means a shelter for salvation.

+# Grey Areas

+* If a mahlas would get an official money, how will the receipt be created?
+That should probably be different for every mahlas to keep the system decentralized.
+  * Should the system force every contributer to a blockchain based money ?

 # Possible Creators (for the beginning)

 private list #mahlasCreators